jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 ConfigMap key/value options are read in the following conditions:

 * Global config, using `--configmap` command-line option.
-The installation process configures a Global config ConfigMap named `haproxy-ingress` in the controller namespace.
+The installation process configures a Global config ConfigMap named `n42-gateway` in the controller namespace.
 This is the only way to configure keys from the `Global` scope.
 See about scopes [later](#scope) in this page.
 Note, `--configmap` needs to be in the following format: `<namespace>/<configmap-name>`.
 * IngressClass config, using its `parameters` field linked to a ConfigMap declared in the same namespace of the controller.
 See about IngressClass [later](#ingressclass) in this same section.

 A configuration key is used verbatim as the ConfigMap key name, without any prefix.